Clastify logo

 Medium

-The table gives equilibrium constants for several reactions at the same temperature.
+The table gives equilibrium concentrations at one temperature.

 SL • Paper 1B